microsoft/Tools-for-Health-Data-Anonymization/README.md

 - [optional] **otherValues** Define the operation for values that do not match any of the cases.
 The value could be "redact" or "keep".
 The default value is "redact".

 Since the output of FHIR expression is flexible, users should provide expressions with valid output value to avoid unexcepted errors.

 ## Current limitations
-1. We support FHIR data in R4 and STU 3, JSON format.
+* We support FHIR data in R4 and STU3, JSON format.
 Support for XML is planned.
-2. De-identification of fields within Extensions is not supported.
+* Anonymization of fields within Extensions is not supported.

 ## FAQ